Syspeople/CodeNow/README.md

 Add screenshots and stuff.

 # Try it
-the only way to currently try the extension is to compile from the source.
+The only way to currently try the extension is to compile from the source.

 You need to have [Node.js](https://nodejs.org/en/) installed.